 Chester is a city in Delaware County, Pennsylvania, United States, with a population of 33,972 at the 2010 census.
 Incorporated in 1682, Chester sits on the western bank of the Delaware River between the cities of Philadelphia and Wilmington, Delaware.

-There You Have It – The Best Cities for Singles in Pennsylvania
+There You Have It – The Best Cities for Singles in Pennsylvania for 2019

 If you’re looking for a breakdown of cities in Pennsylvania ranked by criteria that most would agree make a place a great spot for finding a single person (and potentially love), this is an accurate list.